With over 20 years of marketing individuals and business, there are a number of areas I have specialised in including law firm marketing since 2008.

 Be strategic and tactical, make a plan.
 It’s not real until you write it down.
-An overall strategic business plan is vital for any firm and within this should be plans for specific areas of marketing to drive and develop business.
+An overall strategic business plan is vital for any firm and within this should be planning for specific areas of marketing to drive and develop business.
 This can then be used to track the outcomes and results, focus on what works.

-A brief website audit of over 100 websites showed all had issues with broken links, while one top law firm even appear to be blocking search engines from viewing its website.
+A brief website audit of over 100 websites showed all had issues with broken links, while one top law firm even appears to be blocking search engines from viewing its website.
 A digital audit should be the foundation of a strategic approach.

 Law firms continue to limit investment of marketing and business development due to uncertainties as to where the money is going.
 Firms often treat digital marketing as a cost without understanding the return on investment.
-With a strategic plan that monitors and measures the activities expect to be investing at least 3-4% of revenue across marketing activities.
+With a strategic plan that monitors and measures the activities expected to be investing at least 3-4% of revenue across marketing activities.